inspire-labs-tms-tech/supabase-secrets-generator/README.md

 # supabase-secrets-generator

-A small utility to generate secrets and signed JWTs for Supabase.
+A small utility to generate secrets and signed JWTs for Supabase (intended to be used in shell scripts automating the deployment of self-hosted instances of Supabase).

+## Script Example

+Write the JWT Key and JWTs to environment variables (for use in later processing in your scripts, such as writing to a `.env` file).

 ```shell
 JWT_KEY=$(supabase-secrets-generator key);